 To draw on what I have discussed so far, I would argue that neither community nor community education are neutral terms.
 Community educators cannot be neutral facilitators of community practice.
 To ignore the underlying power structures and contested meanings of community education is to unwittingly reinforce the dominant ideologies which are reproduced through hegemonic discourses.
-To provide spaces where community education's purpose can be 'education within and for communities' (Tett 2010, p.1), which I believe is a core function of community education, we have to adopt a practice which explores the power struggles and processes which underly the contested meanings.
-I would suggest that the ambiguity of the meaning of community education provides a function to create spaces where these power structures and politics of community education can be explored.
+To provide spaces where community education's purpose can be 'education within and for communities' (Tett 2010, p.1), which I believe is a core function of community education, we have to adopt a practice which explores the power struggles and processes where these power structures and politics of community education to create spaces where these power structures and politics of community education can be explored.
 Shaw (2008a) expands on Martin's (1987) idea of 'functional ambiguity' and argues that to avoid the looseness of ambiguity, the ambivalence of community education should be embraced, where its contradictions are seen as an inherent value in theory and practice.
 This shifts the focus from defining the meaning of community education to focusing on the power struggles that have taken place to frame and claim it, thus creating spaces to explore alternative ways of understanding our lives in ways which differ from hegemonic discourses.
 To ultimately, 'make a particular kind of politics pedagogical' (Martin 2006, p.
 15).